hackshackers/hackshackers-hugo-content/blog/2010/06/next-nyc-meetup-july-14-at-meetup-hq-with-scott-heiferman.md

 ---
 title: Next NYC Meetup, July 14 at Meetup HQ with Scott Heiferman
-tags:
-- meetup
-- new york
-categories:
-- Meetups
-- New York City
-- News
 authors:
 - Jennifer 8.
 Lee
 date: "2010-06-19"
 _migration:
   id: 462
-  timestamp: 1482973867
+  timestamp: 1483471679
+categories:
+- Meetups
+- News
+groups:
+- New York
 ---

 We&#8217;ve scheduled [our next New York City Meetup][1] (more in the works!) at Meetup&#8217;s HQ.